From spectral cluster to uniform resolvent estimates on compact manifolds: Main results

 \begin{remark} The restrictions on $\gamma(q)$ are natural since, by Sobolev embedding, the bounds trivially hold for $\gamma(q)=\sigma(q)+1/2$.
 On the other hand, we cannot have better bounds than in the smooth case. \end{remark}

-\begin{remark} We actually prove a more general result (Theorem \ref{theorem spectral cluster to resolvent stronger version}) that allows us to obtain resolvent estimates with perfect exponents in a an intermediate region $\Omega_{\rho}\subset\C$, even when perfect spectral cluster estimates are not available. \end{remark}
+\begin{remark} We actually prove a more general result (Theorem \ref{theorem spectral cluster to resolvent stronger version}) that allows us to 1) obtain resolvent estimates with perfect exponents in a an intermediate region $\Omega_{\rho}\subset\C$, even when perfect spectral cluster estimates are not available and 2) convert improved spectral cluster bounds to improved resolvent bounds (in the sense discussed in the introduction). \end{remark}

 \begin{remark} We do not touch here on operator-theoretic considerations related to the definition of $\Delta_g$ and domain issues.
 In the context of low-regularity metrics, it is advantageous to define the operator by quadratic form methods, see e.g.\ \cite[Chapter 6]{MR1349825}.
-Thus, we implicitly assume that $\Delta_g$ is in divergence form and that the resolvent equation $\Delta_g u+(\lambda+\I)^2u=f$ is interpreted in a weak sense. \end{remark}
+Thus, we implicitly assume that $\Delta_g$ is in divergence form and that the resolvent equation $\Delta_g u+(\lambda+\I)^2u=F$ is interpreted in a weak sense (see Subsection \ref{subsec.
+Localization and reduction to an equation on Rn} for more details).
+This point of view is also taken in \cite{MR2280790, MR2443996, MR3282983}. \end{remark}